dafer45/TBTK/doc/Manual.md

 @page Indices Indices

 # Complex index structures {#ComplexIndexStructures}
-To get an idea about the generality of problems that TBTK is intended to be able to handle, imagine a molecule on top of a graphene sheet, which in turs sits on top of a three-dimensional magnetic substrate material.
+To get an idea about the generality of problems that TBTK is intended to be able to handle, imagine a molecule on top of a graphene sheet, which in turn sits on top of a three-dimensional magnetic substrate material.
 Further assume that we can model the three individual systems in the following way
 - Molecule: A one-dimensional chain with three orbitals and two spins per site.
 - Graphene: A two-dimensional sheet with two atoms per unit cell and with a single orbital and tow spins per atom.